yeokm1/nus-soc-print-ios/README.md

 2. Install Cocoapods `sudo gem install cocoapods`
 3. Change directory to where you pulled the project and run `pod install`
 4. Open the project using `NUS SOC Print.xcworkspace` instead of the `.xcodeproject` file
+5. You may need to adjust the team name to deploy on your personal device.
+Go to Project Settings, General, NUS SOC Print Target.
+Choose None or your team name from the drop down menu.

 ##Credits
 Many thanks to Kai Yao and Yong Quan for initially working with me during the HacknRoll 2014 to kickstart this app.
 I just brought it to (nearly) the finish line.